The LGIA 2019 Awards Celebration was held on Thursday, December 12th at the Humphrey School.

-Are you a school, city, township, or county that has been innovating to improve services or reduce the cost of local government?
+Are you a city, county, township, school or Native nation that has been innovating to improve services, offer new services, create a more engaged community or reduce the cost of local government?
 Share your innovation for a chance to win $5,000 and a professional video highlighting your effort!

 Minnesota faces the reality of an aging population, rising health care costs, and increasing demand for government services with reduced revenue.
 Yet many counties, cities, townships, and schools have refused to let the traditional approaches of either increasing taxes or cutting spending dictate their responses to these challenges.
 Instead, they are pursuing a third way: innovation and service redesign.

-The Local Government Innovation Awards recognizes the creative ways counties, cities, and schools are making Minnesota better and doing things differently.
+The Local Government Innovation Awards recognize the creative ways counties, cities, townships, schools, and Native nations are making Minnesota better and doing things differently.
 All types of local government innovation are encouraged to enter.

-Up to 20 local government entities will be recognized as award winners for their innovation.
-The winner in each of the four categories will also receive a professional video highlighting their work and a $5,000 grant from the Bush Foundation to continue local government innovation and redesign!
+Up to 20 local government entities will be recognized as award recipients for their innovation.
+The recipient in each of the four categories will also receive a professional video highlighting their work and a grant from the Bush Foundation to continue local government innovation and redesign!

-One overall winner in each category will be awarded a $5,000 grant from the Bush Foundation.
+One Leading Innovator in each category of city, county, township and school will be awarded a $5,000 grant and The Local Government and Native Nation category will be awarded a $10,000 grant from the Bush Foundation.

 Please note that these grants must be used exclusively for charitable, public purposes and cannot be used for direct or grassroots lobbying efforts.